solidsnack/r10c/main.typ

   - 10.0
   - ...and so on...

-  What we might call the "DR3 Series" is also called the 1-2-5 Series, where each step is a very coarse approximation of the cube root of 10:
+  What we might call the R3 Series, also called the 1-2-5 Series, where each step is a very coarse approximation of the cube root of 10, is the same as the R3c Series:

   - 1.00 (1st element)
   - 2.00 (2nd element)